derpyzza/river/README.md

 Both a scripting language and a compiled one?

 # Language Goals and Motivations
->   "Abstraction is layering ignorance on top of reality." -- Richard Gabriel

 # Ecosystem Features
 ## Testing Framework
 ## Documentation Generation